abbjetmus/programmering/Vue/Quasar Framework/README.md

 √ Project description: ...
 A Quasar Project
 √ Author: ... abbjetmus <jeton.mustini@abbindustrigymnasium.se>
-√ Pick your CSS preprocessor: » Sass with SCSS syntax √ Check the features needed for your project: » ESLint, State Management (Pinia), Axios √ Pick an ESLint preset: » Standard
+√ Pick your CSS preprocessor: » Sass with SCSS syntax √ Check the features needed for your project: »

  Quasar • Generating files...